 The Company has reviewed new and revised accounting pronouncements that have been issued but are not yet effective.
 The Company has not early adopted any of these standards and is currently evaluating the impact, if any, that these standards might have on its financial statements.

-3. Short-term investment
+3. Short-term investment and marketable securities

-Short-term investment represents GIC deposits at a large Canadian financial institution with a maturity of more than 30 days when purchased.
+Short-term investment represents GIC deposits with a Canadian financial institution with a maturity of more than 30 days when purchased.
+These deposits were redeemed during the year ended January 31, 2023.